CubicrootXYZ/workstation/README.md

 Install all dependencies by running `sudo bash install_dependencies.sh`.

 Copy the `config.example.yml` to `config.yml` and set your details.

-Then proceed with updating.
+Run `bash run.sh -t dotfiles` once, then reload the `.bashrc` file with `source ~/.bashrc`.

+Proceed with "Updating".

 ### Updating